Y2KdeLaplace/pyOpenNFT-WangLab/README.md

 **Install and quick start**

 1. Clone project from GitHub in pycharm
+### Using a virtual environment
 2. Install poetry in powershell by
-`(Invoke-WebRequest -Uri https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py -UseBasicParsing).Content | py -3 -`
+`(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -`
+3. In pycharm terminal run
+`poetry env use /path/to/python.exe`
 4. In pycharm terminal run
-`poetry env use /path/to/Python39/python.exe`
-Python39 is preferable, because we have prebuilt wheels for it.
-5. In pycharm terminal run
 `poetry install`

-6. Add poetry interpreter in project settings in pycharm
+5. Add poetry interpreter in project settings in pycharm
-7. Run tets
+6. Run tets